 Income taxes are provided for the tax effects of transactions plus deferred taxes resulting primarily from net operating losses on unrelated business losses.
-The deferred tax asset represents the future tax return consequences of those differences, which will be deductible up to certain limitations when the asset is recovered.
 The net income generated by RMLS, a C-Corporation, is subject to taxation.
 The income tax expense reflected in these consolidated financial statements are the taxes currently paid on that income.